ronnyml/snowplow-wiki/setup-guide/2a-setup-a-tracker/javascript-tracker/Integrating-Javascript-tags-with-enhanced-ecommerce.md

 We also assume that any ecommerce-related call to `dataLayer.push` which does not contain an "event" field is made before Google Tag Manager loads, as described [here](http://www.simoahava.com/analytics/ecommerce-tips-google-tag-manager/#tip1).

+If you are sending very large ecommerce events containing lots of impressions, the size of your events may exceed Internet Explorer's maximum querystring size for GET requests.
+In this case we recommend configuring the tracker to use POST instead as described [here](https://github.com/snowplow/snowplow/wiki/1-General-parameters-for-the-Javascript-tracker#post).

 <a name="variable" />
 ### 2. Creating the Data Layer Variable